 “We didn’t know the value of sharks; we didn’t know how they fit into the ecosystem,” he said.

-Eventually, Roseo realized he could have a better life pursuing a college degree.
+Eventually, Roseo realized he could chart a better life pursuing a college degree.

 “It was an important experience for me.
 I don’t think I would be here, working to conserve our marine life and coral reefs, if I hadn’t been on that ship,” he said.
 “I feel bad about what I did.
 But I still understand why young men might sign up to work on a shark finning boat.”

-Most conservationists don’t understand that.
-Too often, we seek easy villains.
-Shark finners—and rhino poachers, seal clubbers, whalers and illegal loggers—make convenient bad guys.
+Conservationists get justifiably upset at the images of wildlife poaching and exploitation.
+Too often, we also seek easy villains.
+Shark finners—plus rhino poachers, seal clubbers, whalers and illegal loggers—make convenient bad guys.

-It’s much more difficult to look to ourselves and see how we too, in myriad ways large and small, contribute to the destruction of wildlife and wild places.
+And we need to turn the mirror to ourselves: to understand how we too, in myriad ways large and small, contribute to the destruction of wildlife and wild places.

-Let’s extend empathy not only to sharks, but also the shark finners.
+And that requires extending empathy not only to sharks, but also to shark finners.